Hwata (senatorial constituency)

-In the 2008 election, the constituency elected MDC member Rorana Muchihwa as senator.
-He beat an MDC rival faction member Mavis Musinami, ZANU PF member (and former Mayor of Harare) Charles Tawengwa and independent candidate Kambeve Tinei.
+In the 2008 election, the constituency elected MDC-T member Rorana Muchiwa as senator.
+He beat an MDC member Mavis Musinami, ZANU-PF member (and former Mayor of Harare) Charles Tawengwa and independent candidate Kambeve Tinei.

 Under the Zimbabwe Youth Council, Hwata has also had Junior Senators in office to meet the administration of its children.
 In 2013 a Mufakose 1 High student by the name of Jerrial managed to ascend to the position of Hwata Jr Senator after having out done 25 other students from different schools in a public speaking campaign contest.
 In 2014, after his term of office, it was Allan Chawandika of Highfield 2 High who succeed him after having been outstanding as well in the juniors campaign.
 The junior senatorial post in 2015 was seized by Takudzwa Falanela of Mufakose 1 High School again who reigned victorious after a fierce public speaking competition in which he contested alongside 28 other prospectives.